Showing posts sorted by date for query kadash. Sort by relevance Show all posts

 Why not fully blast away the blue walls before attempting to pass that sharp-looking object?

-Another puzzling room with both a secret wall - and a trap.
-No spoilers but, step lively!
+Another puzzling room with both a secret wall and a trap.
+No spoilers, but step lively!

-Psychic gamer?
+Psychic gaming

-Thankfully, it's not all blind faith because many rooms are exactly as they first appear...
+It's not all blind faith because many rooms are exactly as they first appear...

-I had my suspicions about this screen but all items come without the worry of a curse.
+I had my suspicions about this screen, but all items come without the worry of a curse.

 The CryptO'pinion?